morpheus-lab/homebrew-tap/README.md

     brew upgrade morpheus

-More information about updating and, if desired, how to prevent Morpheus from being automatically updated by Homebrew, uninstall, etc. can be found in the [Homebrew FAQ](https://docs.brew.sh/FAQ).
+More information about updating and, if desired, how to prevent Morpheus from being automatically updated by Homebrew, etc. can be found in the [Homebrew FAQ](https://docs.brew.sh/FAQ).

 ## Install specific version of Morpheus